CCN-Support/CCN_Wiki/docs/source/mri.rst

 2.5.5 Copying Files to Hoffman2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please note that copying files off the Dicom server takes much longer when the scanner is in active use, due to the system prioritizing incoming data.
-As such, you may want to check the scanner calendar and wait for off hours or gaps in the schedule to do your download.
+Transfers from DICOM take longer while the scanner is in use because incoming scan data take priority.
+Check the scanner calendar and, when possible, download files outside scan hours or during gaps in the schedule.

 **From SSH command line**